sherer-pro/llm-friendly/readme.txt

 = Markdown exports return 404.
 Why? =

 Most often this is a rewrite or web-server routing issue.
 If you run Nginx in front of Apache, make sure .md requests are routed to WordPress (not handled as static files).
+When you change the base path, flush permalinks and confirm that `.md` and `/llms.txt` are not short-circuited by static file rules.

+= How do I keep Markdown out of search results? =

+Enable the “Send X-Robots-Tag: noindex, nofollow for Markdown” option (stored as `md_send_noindex`) to emit the header on all Markdown responses.

+= Can I ship a custom Markdown body? =

+Yes.
+Open the post in Gutenberg and use the “Markdown override” sidebar panel; Classic Editor users get a “Markdown override (LLM Friendly)” metabox.
+The override accepts plain Markdown or block markup.

 == Screenshots ==